 • Priority is given to projects focusing on long-term public use considerations which increase opportunities for profitability.

-• Preference will be given to projects that focus on agricultural education and production over agricultural entertainment.
-Examples of agricultural entertainment include weddings, concerts, bed and breakfasts, trail rides, playgrounds, etc.
+• Preference will be given to projects that focus on agricultural education and production over agricultural entertainment/other.
+Examples of agricultural entertainment/other includes but is not limited to: weddings, concerts, bed and breakfasts, farm stays, campgrounds, canoe rentals, trail rides, playgrounds, parks, event centers, concert venues etc.

 • Marketing projects that are long-term in nature are allowed but are not considered as competitive as those involving production.

 • Only complete applications that include sufficient information will be considered for evaluation.

 Approved applicants will receive a revised budget with reimbursement documentation.
 The revised budget indicates approved items per committee review, cost share allocation amount, and status of special requirement participation.
 All committee decisions are final.